-It was an adorable house with red tiles on the roof, white painted walls and two windows overlooking the street.
-It had a small backyard with grass and plenty of space for a grape and flower beds.
+It was an adorable house with red tiles on the roof, white painted walls, and two windows overlooking the street.
+It had a small backyard with grass and plenty of space for grape and flower beds.
 It wasn't that big, but big enough for the both of them, her friends, and they loved living there.

 Till day 4.

-The child, named Jay was healthy and exceptionally lively.
-But on day 4 disaster struck.
+The child, named Jay, was healthy and exceptionally lively.
+But on day 4, disaster struck.
 That morning they found him dead in his crib.
 Although a doctor friend who stayed at the time was present, nothing could be done about the terrible fact that Jay had passed away during the night.

-Instant horror set in, nobody knew what to do and the young parents were more than devastated.
+Instant horror set in, nobody knew what to do, and the young parents were more than devastated.
 They cried every day and night for months, not being able to cope with such a tragic loss.

 They laid him in a little crib upstairs before the funeral so everybody could see the little guy and say their prayers and goodbyes.
 She was one of the friends to stay with him whenever she could reciting poetry to his little vulnerable corpse.